 - One final attempt (so far) of reviving "Little Archie" was New Little Archies in the early nineties, when the concept was redesigned.

-- And when the Archie characters became superheroes in the so-bad-it's-not-too-bad "Pureheart the Powerful" storylines, their younger selves became superheroes, too.
+- When the Archie characters became superheroes in the so-bad-it's-not-too-bad "Pureheart the Powerful" storylines, their younger selves became superheroes, too.

-- Tiny Titans is an elementary school themed spin off of Teen Titans
+- Tiny Titans is an elementary school themed spin off of Teen Titans.
+It even had a crossover title with another spinoff babies comic, Tiny Titans/Little Archie.

 - Zbeng!, an Israeli comic about a group of teenagers (featured in a teen magazine), had a children spin off called "Zbengale" (which featured in a children's magazine).

 - Le Petit Spirou is a spin-off of Franco-Belgian comic Spirou and Fantasio, starring a younger, and markedly more impertinent and irreverent version of the main character.
-Some of the one page gags are flashbacks to the protagonist years as a toddler (rather than an elementary school kid).
-Their storyline centers mostly on the many hazards awaiting the dangly bits of a small child running half naked around the house.
+Some of the one page gags are flashbacks to the protagonist years as a toddler (rather than an elementary school kid) which centers mostly on the many hazards awaiting the dangly bits of a small child running half naked around the house.
+Has a bad, bad case of Comic-Book Time, the first albums were set in the 60s/70s with a grandfather who'd been in WWI, nowadays the gags are modern (and the grandfather still the same age).

-- The French Comic Book Sillage (Wake) had a spin off series called Navis, which was about the title character's childhood on a jungle planet and was written and drawn in a more humorous style than the parent series.
+- The French Comic Book Sillage (Wake) has a spin-off series called Nävis, which is about the title character's childhood on a jungle planet and is written and drawn in a more humorous style than the parent series.

-- Even older then the Archie example, Disney did a young Davy Crockett comic series in the 1950s called "Lil' Davy" that even teamed him up with Jiminy Crockett.
+- Even older than the Archie example, Disney did a young Davy Crockett comic series in the 1950s called "Lil' Davy" that even teamed him up with Jiminy Crockett.

 - Brazil inverted this trope, by making Spinoff Teenagers of two Not Allowed to Grow Up series: local work Turma da Mônica◊ (Monica's Gang◊) and the internationally known Little Lulu◊.